TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

-Author: Stuart Beesley - StuWareSoftSystems (created March 2021 - last updated: September 2025)
+Author: Stuart Beesley - StuWareSoftSystems (created March 2021 - last updated: February 2026)
 Credit: (slack: @dtd) aka Dan T Davis for his input, testing, patience and suggestions to make a (much) better product..

-Custom Balances works with 2021.1(3056) and newer.
+Custom Balances (version 2000 onwards) works with Moneydance 2024(5100) onwards.
+- If you need to run Custom Balances on earlier builds of Moneydance, then you need to install Custom Balances version 1058 (Dec 2025) which works on Moneydance builds 2021.1(3056) onwards.

 DISCLAIMER: THIS EXTENSION IS READONLY (IT DOES NOT CHANGE DATA) >> YOU USE AT YOUR OWN RISK!

 DEFINITIONS: